FlavScents AInsights Entry for Cedryl Acetate (CAS: 77-54-3)

 6. Regulatory Status (Regional Overview)

-In the United States, cedryl acetate is recognized as GRAS (Generally Recognized As Safe) by FEMA for flavor use.
-In the European Union, it is listed under Regulation (EC) No 1334/2008 with an assigned FL number, indicating its approved status for use in food and fragrance products.
+In the United States, cedryl acetate is recognized as GRAS (Generally Recognized As Safe) by FEMA for use in flavors.
+In the European Union, it is regulated under Regulation (EC) No 1334/2008 and has an assigned FL number.
 The United Kingdom follows similar regulations post-Brexit.
-In Asia, countries like Japan and China have specific guidelines for its use, often aligning with international standards.
-In Latin America, regulatory frameworks such as those in Brazil and MERCOSUR also permit its use, though specific concentration limits may vary.
+In Asia, countries like Japan and China have specific guidelines for its use in flavors and fragrances, though detailed data may vary.
+In Latin America, regulations are generally aligned with international standards, but country-specific variations may exist.

 Citation hooks: FEMA; EFSA; national authority publications